austinserif/jobly/README.md

 #### 4. Endpoints and User-flow

-Jobly comes with three sets of RESTful endpoints out of the box: `/users`, `/companies`, `/jobs`, aswell as `GET /login` which supports authentication.
+Jobly comes with three sets of RESTful endpoints out of the box: `/users`, `/companies`, `/jobs`, aswell as `GET /login` and `POST /register` which support authentication and registration.

 ##### authentication
-POST /users\
+POST /register\
 POST /login

 ##### /users